How to Create an Employee Handbook for Your Pharmacy

 - Goals: List a few goals for the pharmacy overall (not objectives for individual positions).
 Knowing what they are working toward will give new employees a sense of camaraderie with the rest of the team.

-Depending on the severity of the rule-breaking, you can either point first-time offenders to specific policies in order to correct their behavior or cite policies if you have to let them go.
+Depending on the severity of the rule-breaking, you can either point first-time offenders to specific policies to correct their behavior or cite policies if you have to let them go.

 Start by including these policies: